 The siblings taped their Shark Tank appearance on the three-month anniversary of Keith’s death, but the family patriarch’s presence was deeply felt, especially when the siblings heard his voice “booming” through the soundstage as they played a video during their pitch.

-The five Sharks—Matt Higgins, Daymond John, Kevin O’Leary, Lori Greiner, and Mark Cuban—gave the siblings $100,000 in exchange for a 20-percent stake in the company.
+The five Sharks — Kevin O’Leary, Matt Higgins, Daymond John, Lori Greiner, and Mark Cuban — gave the siblings $100,000 in exchange for a 20-percent stake in the company.
 But those investors aren’t profiting from their Cup Board Pro investment.
 They donate their proceeds to a charity that supports firefighters who worked at Ground Zero.
 “We’re really grateful that we can give back to families just like us,” Kaley said.

-Cup Board Pro launched at Williams Sonoma in 2019.
+Cup Board Pro launched at Williams Sonoma in 2019 and still sells there.

 Cookware retailer Williams Sonoma announced in May 2019 that it had licensed an improved version of Cup Board Pro for sale on its website and at its retail locations.
 In a press release, the company said that the Young family partnered with cutting board manufacturer Epicurean to upgrade Cup Board Pro.
 They made it heat-resistant up to 350 °F and anti-bacterial with dishwasher-safe and sustainably sourced composite material.